robb-j/sketch-svg-spritesheet/README.md

 - Un-zip
 - Double-click on sketch-spritesheet.sketchplugin

+## Usage

+1. Select the artboards you want to generate a spritesheet from
+2. Navigate to **Plugins → SVG Spritesheet → Generate** in the menu
+3. Choose where you want the SVG to be saved to

+As a bonus, the SVG embeds `<use>` tags within it so that you get a nice preview of all your icons in the macOS.

 ## Development Guide

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._